AlinNast/AIModel/README.md

-x is the input value, a array that must have the size of the number of inputs of a neuron b is the bias it iterates through the array of weight and the array x at the same time
+x is the input value, a array that must have the size of the number of inputs of a neuron b is the bias it iterates through the array of weight and the array x at the same time So, it knows how many Inputs (weights) it will have and output one computed Value

 Next I define a Layer:

-Layer is a Array of neurons of the size = to the desired nr of outputs Neurons are instantieted with the size of the recieved inputs upon call it returns a array of all the computed values of the neurons in it
+Layer is a Array of neurons of the size = to the desired nr of outputs Neurons are instantieted with the size of the recieved inputs (previous layer size) upon call it returns a array of all the computed values of the neurons in it

-Next i define the MLP
+Next I define the MLP:

-Multy Level Perceptron, it build a first layer of input neurons = to the dimensions of x, the second argument is the array coresponding to the sizes of layers, which build  neurons with the size = to previous layer
+Multy Level Perceptron, it builds a first layer of input neurons = to the dimensions of x (input size), the second argument is the array coresponding to the sizes of layers, which build  neurons with the size = to previous layer

-Upon call it calls every layer to compute the output, which is then used as input for the next layer untill the last
+Upon call it calls every layer to compute the input, then give it to the next layer, all the way to the last layer which will output the predicted value

 Now the Program can be tested, with a sample array, and a expected output.
  - Instantieted the mlp
- called it with the sample data
+ - called it with the sample data
  - got a predicted datea
  - Calculated the MSE loss function with it and got a result
   - called loss.backward and got gradients for every weight

 Now that I tested this on my neural network, next step is to access (and ajust the weights) for this i created the params function on the elements, they return the array of weights

-with this figured out, i can now do whats called a gradient descend:
+with this figured out, I can now do whats called a gradient descend:
  Again:
  - call mlp with sample data
  - calculate loss with predicted and expected data